A common issue when managing a remote team is answering a seemingly simple question - "what is my team working on?"

 By actively sharing progress along the way, it's pretty easy to course-correct or resolve any areas with ambiguity.
 It also helps stakeholders establish empathy if the project is a little late.

-The goal here is to create transparency around the inputs as you work towards the outcome.
+The goal here is to create transparency around the inputs as you work towards clear goals.